 The Caring for MI Future Implementation Team is working hard to support child care entrepreneurs throughout Michigan to open and expand their child care businesses, and to sustain their businesses long into the future.
 The following spreadsheets (which are updated monthly) highlight some of the projects and the counties where Caring for MI Future investments have been made:

 In alignment with the goal of ensuring all children have access to high quality early learning experiences, The Caring for MI Future Urgent and High Needs Map was created to illustrate the known child care needs across the state in September 2022, using available data about staff shortage, the number of children competing for an available slot and child poverty rates for each county in Michigan.

 Our Strong Start has a team of trained Navigators ready to support child care entrepreneurs in understanding and navigating the state child care licensing process.
 They are available to answer questions and to provide information about resources and training opportunities within the child care system.

-Child care businesses need access to affordable, licensable spaces to care for kids. $50 million in grant funding is available for minor renovations and improvements to facilities (both indoor and outdoor) to meet licensing and quality standards.
+Child care businesses need access to affordable, licensable spaces to care for kids. $50 million in grant funding has been awarded for minor renovations and improvements to facilities (both indoor and outdoor) to meet licensing and quality standards.

 Start Up Funding

 Cashflow is an ongoing challenge for child care businesses, especially new sites that must incur costs well before they have revenue.
-These investments will provide funds to assist with these gaps.
+Grant funding has been awarded to child care entrepreneurs throughout the state to assist with these gaps.

 Entrepreneurs can’t open and expand their businesses if they can’t hire staff.
 These funds will continue our statewide effort to recruit, train, and retain talented early educators that live and work in the communities they serve.